Skip to main content

 “We are very lucky in Scotland to have a world class volunteer Mountain Rescue service.
 Help us, to help you, by being prepared and knowing what to do in an emergency.
 If you are lost, in need of assistance, or in an emergency, dial 999 ask for POLICE then MOUNTAIN RESCUE.
 Enjoy our incredible wild places and support our volunteer teams who will assist you any hour, any day, and any weather.”

-Danger - is it safe.
+Is it safe?
 Assess for any other potential accidents and make the area safe for you and your group

-Breathing - check if it is normal, breathing that is not normal can be life-threatening
+Check if it is normal, breathing that is not normal can be life-threatening.

-Circulation - if they are not Breathing this means that you have dialed 999 and you are doing CPR; if they are breathing then check for any bleeds that may be life-threatening
+If they are not Breathing this means that you have dialled 999 and you are doing CPR; if they are breathing then check for any bleeds that may be life-threatening

 Police Scotland deploy all mountain rescue teams in Scotland